Ja7ad/bookstore/README.md

 # BookStore Microservice API

-Here is an example of a microservice API based on a clean architecture and SOLID principles implemented.
+A example of a microservice API based on a clean architecture and SOLID principles implemented.

 ![bookstore](./assets/bookstore.png)